 In FIGURE WTF IS THE TRIANGLE, we can see that the red dots at the tips of the triangle, and that off-centre dot inside the triangle, plot four chromaticities.
 But what exactly are they?
 The four chromaticities of course, as you may likely have inferred, represent the chromaticities of the three primaries and white chromaticity outlined in the sRGB specification!

 That is, if you are staring at a reasonably decent sRGB display, the tips of the triangle represent each of the three colours of the three little teeny lights in each pixel of your sRGB display!
 The off-centre dot is the chromaticity that an ideal sRGB display outputs when you set the sliders to equal R=G=B values.
 This chromaticity is sometimes called the “white point”.
 As we discovered in Question #14, “white” is just another chromaticity.

-The straight lines of the triangle depict the line of chromaticities that can be mixed between the two outside primaries at the tips2, while everything inside the triangle is the footprint of the entire area of chromaticities that can be mixed with the specific colours of three RGB lights.
-No chromaticity can be displayed outside of the triangle; sRGB, and all other types of displays, are limited by chromaticities of their three lights, and no chromaticity can be mixed beyond the limits of the triangle they form on the chromaticity diagrams!
+The straight lines of the triangle depict the line of chromaticities that can be mixed between the two outside primary lights at the tips2, while everything inside the triangle is the footprint of the entire area of chromaticities that can be mixed with the specific colours of three RGB lights. sRGB, and all other types of displays, are limited by chromaticities of their three lights, and no chromaticity can be mixed beyond the limits of the triangle they form on the chromaticity diagrams!

 So let’s move onto that iPad Pro…